circleci/circleci-docs/jekyll/_cci2/browser-testing.md

 ```
 ssh -p 64625 ubuntu@54.221.135.43
 ```
 2. To add port-forwarding to the command, use the `-L` flag.
 The following example forwards requests to `http://localhost:3000` to port `8080` on the CircleCI container.
-This would be useful, for example, if your build runs a debug Ruby on Rails app, which listens on port 8080.
+This would be useful, for example, if your {% comment %} TODO: Job {% endcomment %}build runs a debug Ruby on Rails app, which listens on port 8080.
 ```
 ssh -p 64625 ubuntu@54.221.135.43 -L 3000:localhost:8080
 ```